MicrosoftDocs/fabric-docs/docs/cicd/troubleshoot-cicd.md

 ### Workspace not connecting to git branch

-#### Connect failure: It says something went wrong when I try to connect.
+#### Connect failure: It says something went wrong when I try to connect

 **Description of problem**: After selecting **Connect** in the git integration tab, the **Something went wrong** error dialog pops up.
 In addition, when you select the source control button, the pane indicates that you need to sync with the git branch.